tweag/nickel/notes/lossless-ast-parsing.md

 ## Tree-sitter?
-In issue [#656](https://github.com/tweag/nickel/issues/656), Yann remarked that there are multiple parsers for the nickel language.
+In issue [#656](https://github.com/tweag/nickel/issues/656), Yann remarked that there are multiple grammar definitions for the nickel language.
 It would be nice to share a grammar for editors and nickel itself.
 Tree-sitter's concept is not too far removed from rowan (an untyped tree that is easy to update) with similar purposes (to ease the creation of development tools).
 Aside from